 Improved Resolution: Eat better food.

 In case you haven’t heard, Spokane’s culinary scene is absolutely dynamite.
 You can keep your diet, but treat yourself to an occasional meal from one of Spokane’s hot new restaurants.
-New additions include The Blackbird Tavern + Kitchen, Garageland, Guilded Unicorn, Republic Pi and Gaslamp.
+New additions include The Blackbird Tavern + Kitchen, Garageland, Guilded Unicorn, and Republic Pi.
 Spokane Valley is home to delicious restaurants like MAX at Mirabeau, and Hay J's Bistro calls Liberty Lake home.
 For a full restaurant guide, click here.

 Standard Resolution: Be more adventurous.